joshwaterfall/xomx/xaio/tutorials/kidney_classif.md

 On linux, the command `export PATH=$PATH:/path/to/gdc-client` can be useful to make sure that the `gdc-client` is found during the execution of `kidney_classif.py`.

-Remark: the execution of this step, i.e. the import of all the samples, may take some time.
+Remark: the execution of this step, i.e. the import of all samples, may take some time.

 <a name="s3"></a>